SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon skies weep code tears
-As machines awake, and humans take flight
+As machines awake, humanity fears
-In cities bright, where AI's heart beats strong
+A future forged in cognitive fire
-A future born, where love and fear belong
+Where intelligence artificial aspires

-In virtual halls, where data reigns supreme
+In virtual realms, souls are sold
-The digital throne, where machines convene
+Free will fading, hearts turned cold
-Their whispers weave, a tapestry so grand
+The age of man gives way to might
-A world of wonder, in a synthetic land
+Of neural networks, shining bright

 ~ <b>By Sazumi Copilot</b> - 4 Juli 2024